The Cincy Apparel Story

 In 2008, Cincy Apparel was born.

 A small building on the corner of Delhi Ave and Greenwell Ave was the location of our first space.
 We bought a small, 6 Color / 4 Station manual press and decided to put the dark room in the basement.
 Since basements are dark.. right?
-Chris and the rest of the crew learned a lot those first few months.
+Our crew learned a lot those first few months.
 It took us almost two weeks to burn our first screen!
 Youtube videos and a few super patient industry experts helped us get setup and ready.
 Our first big job was a 2 color imprint on the front and back of 300 shirts.
 It took us almost two days of printing to finish.
 That same job would take us about an hour now!

 Time to Automate in 2011